Maya civilization: Ballcourts

 The ballcourt is a distinctive pan-Mesoamerican form of architecture.
 Although the majority of Maya ballcourts date to the Classic period, the earliest examples appeared around 1000 BC in northwestern Yucatán, during the Middle Preclassic.
 By the time of Spanish contact, ballcourts were only in use in the Guatemalan Highlands, at cities such as Qʼumarkaj and Iximche.
 Throughout Maya history, ballcourts maintained a characteristic form consisting of an ɪ shape, with a central playing area terminating in two transverse end zones.
 The central playing area usually measures between 20 and 30 m long, and is flanked by two lateral structures that stood up to 3 or 4 m high.
 The lateral platforms often supported structures that may have held privileged spectators.
 The Great Ballcourt at Chichen Itza is the largest in Mesoamerica, measuring 272 ft long by 30 m wide, with walls standing 27 ft high.

 Regional architectural styles

 Although Maya cities shared many common features, there was considerable variation in architectural style.
 Such styles were influenced by locally available construction materials, climate, topography, and local preferences.
 In the Late Classic, these local differences developed into distinctive regional architectural styles.

 Central Petén

 The central Petén style of architecture is modelled after the great city of Tikal.
-The style is characterised by tall pyramids supporting a summit shrine adorned with a roof comb, and accessed by a single doorway.
+The style is characterized by tall pyramids supporting a summit shrine adorned with a roof comb, and accessed by a single doorway.
 Additional features are the use of stela-altar pairings, and the decoration of architectural façades, lintels, and roof combs with relief sculptures of rulers and gods.
 One of the finest examples of Central Petén style architecture is Tikal Temple I. Examples of sites in the Central Petén style include Altun Ha, Calakmul, Holmul, Ixkun, Nakum, Naranjo, and Yaxhá.